rackerlabs/rackspace-how-to/content/cloud-servers/myrackspace-multi-factor-authentication.md

 3. Click **My Multi-Factor Devices**.
 Now, decide whether you want to use the **Mobile Passcode** or **SMS** authentication method.

-4. If you choose the *Mobile Passcode* authentication method:
+4. If you choose the *Mobile Passcode* authentication method, follow these steps:
     a.
 Click **Add** next to the **Mobile Passcode** option.
     b.
 Enter a device nickname and click **Add Device**.
     c.
 Scan the displayed QR code by using the authentication application on your device.
     d.
-To complete verification of your device, enter the code that the authentication app provides after scanning the QR code.
+To complete the verification of your device, enter the code that the authentication application provides after scanning the QR code.

-5. If you choose the **SMS** authentication method:
+5. If you choose the SMS authentication method, follow these steps:
     a.
 Click **Add** next to the **SMS** option.
     b.
 Enter the phone number of your SMS-capable device and click **Add SMS Device**.

        After you click **Add SMS Device**, the Identity service sends an SMS text message with a four-digit PIN to the specified phone.

     c.
-To complete verification of your device, enter the 4-digit PIN code from the text message that you receive and click **Verify SMS Device**.
+To complete the verification of your device, enter the 4-digit PIN code from the text message that you receive and click **Verify SMS Device**.

 6. After your device is verified by either PIN code or QR code, you are granted access to MyRackspace.